tim-br/nauths-site/posts/2024-05-17-simple_ts_framework.markdown

 In this blog series, we will be building a simple component based frontend framework entirely in TypeScript.
 This series will guide you through framework design, focusing on modular and reusable components.

+**Important Security Notice**: Please be aware that the code provided here is intended for demonstration purposes only and represents a basic implementation of a modern web framework.
+As such, it may be susceptible to common security vulnerabilities, including cross-site scripting (XSS) attacks.
+I strongly recommend not running this code in any production environment.

 **Why TypeScript?**

 - **Strong Typing**: TypeScript's strong typing system helps catch errors early in the development process, making it ideal for components intended for wide reuse in various parts of an application or even across projects.